Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-This morning we travel by boat to Robben Island for a guided tour of this historic site, formerly an infamous prison and today a museum.
-Our entire excursion will last about 3.5 hours and include a visit to the maximum security section where Apartheid era freedom fighters, including Nelson Mandela, were incarcerated.
-Robben Island provides a poignant reminder of how far South Africa has come since the dark days of apartheid and is a must-see for anyone heading to the Cape.
+Our morning boat trip takes us to Robben Island for a guided tour of this historic site, formerly an infamous prison and now a museum.
+The 3.5-hour excursion includes a visit to the maximum security section where apartheid-era freedom fighters, including Nelson Mandela, were incarcerated.
+Robben Island provides a poignant reminder of how far South Africa has progressed since the dark days of apartheid.

 Overnight in Cape Town.